RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

 Specifies external command with arguments to be executed on play event.
 Return code is not analyzed.

+#### exec_play_done
+Syntax: `exec_play_done command arg*`
+Context: rtmp, server, application

+Specifies external command with arguments to be executed on play_done event.
+Return code is not analyzed.

+#### exec_publish_done
+Syntax: `exec_publish_done command arg*`
+Context: rtmp, server, application

+Specifies external command with arguments to be executed on publish_done event.
+Return code is not analyzed.

 #### exec_record_done
 Syntax: `exec_record_done command arg*`
 Context: rtmp, server, application, recorder